ros-industrial/industrial_training/gh_pages/_source/demo3/Setting-up-a-robot.md

 `C:\KUKA\Hardware\Manager\KUKAHardwareManager.exe -assign OptionNIC -os WIN`
 This will assign the KONI interface to Windows.

+Note: If you are not familiar with the German keyboard, you might want to change it by going to start->Region and Language -> Keyboards and language and selecting your favorite keyboard layout.

+A COMMON ISSUE: It is been reported by several users that the above command does not work in some new versions of Sunrise OS, and gives the following error: "Assignment not possible while KS is running".
+To handle this issue you need to remove KS from the windows auto startup.
+Do this by going to start -> msconfig.exe and disabling BoardPackage and KR C. Restart the PC and now KUKA software should not be loaded.
+Now apply the command.
+After that, put back the KS in the Windows auto startup.
+Restart Windows and you should be good to continue with the remaining steps.

 4. **Install the network adapter driver (often not needed)**
 Open the Device Manager, if you don't have any network adapter marked in yellow then just skip this point.
 Else, You can find the driver for it in C:\KUKA\Hardware\Drivers\.
 Sometimes you will find there two folders for different Ethernet controllers, check within the Device Manager which one you need.

 5. **Reboot and open Start -> View network connections again**
 Change the settings (IP address) of the **new** Ethernet adapter to the one you want to use - within the Network adapter settings in Windows.
-Choose a **different** subnet than the one used by Sunrise Workbench, for example, we use *160.69.69.69*.
+Choose a **different** subnet than the one used by Sunrise Workbench, for example, we use IP: *160.69.69.69* and subnet mask: 255.255.0.0.

 **Alternatively**, you could open `C:\Windows\System32\drivers\etc\hosts` as Administrator and add the hostname and IP of the ROS machine you are using.
 This will allow to get an IP in the subnet via DHCP.

 Connect an Ethernet cable between the **KONI** interface and the Ethernet adapter on the **ROSCORE** side.